Livspace

 Livspace (pronounced as li-v-space), is a home interior and renovation company headquartered in Singapore.
 It provides interior design and renovation services in Singapore and India.
-The company was founded in 2014 by Anuj Srivastava and Ramakant Sharma and has raised funding of $200 million.
+The company was founded in 2014 by Anuj Srivastava and Ramakant Sharma and has raised funding of $450 million.

 History

 Livspace was founded in July 2014 by IIT Kanpur alumni Anuj Srivastava, formerly of Google and Ramakant Sharma, formerly of Myntra.
 In December 2015, the company introduced its private label of modular kitchens and wardrobes and rolled out services in Bengaluru, New Delhi and Mumbai.
 In 2016, Livspace launched its home design automation platform for interior designers and announced its design partner community program.
 The startup later opened four offline design stores with virtual reality setups in Bengaluru, Delhi, Gurugram and Mumbai.
 In 2018, Livspace announced expansion of its services to Hyderabad.

 Operations

 Singapore

-Livspace launched its Singapore operations in 30 October 2019. and partnered with IKEA Singapore to offer renovation services to their customers and set up pop-up stores in IKEA Tampines and IKEA Alexandra.
+Livspace launched its Singapore operations on 30 October 2019. and partnered with IKEA Singapore to offer renovation services to their customers and set up pop-up stores in IKEA Tampines and IKEA Alexandra.
 In 2021, Livspace opened a joint renovation studio with IKEA in Jurong Point.